yashtandon123/REX/README.md

 # REX
 Bio-inspired tail assisted legged robot.
 Tail will be used to manipulate center of mass within the support polygon.
 # Design
+LIMB uploaded.
-solidworks design is under work.
+Tail and central body design is under work.
 Will be uploaded soon.